Course guide of Fundamentals of Computer Science for Biology (2001113)

 Single final assessment

-• The students will take two tests: one to evaluate their knowledge regarding the theory aspects of the course, and another for evaluating acquired competences related to the practical part.
+• The students will take two tests: one to evaluate their knowledge regarding the theory aspects of the course, and another to evaluate acquired competencies related to the practical part.

 Additional information